webisopen/Docs/content/guide/openchain/ovm/task.md

 ## Conclusion

-In this guide, we demostrated how to publish an OVM task by building a smart contract that specifies the computation to be executed, the environment in which it should run, and the requirements for the execution.
+In this guide, we demonstrated how to publish an OVM task by building a smart contract that specifies the computation to be executed, the environment in which it should run, and the requirements for the execution.

 You can now develop your smart contract with OVM to access high-performance compute resources for complex computations, AI training, and scientific simulations.